paul1956/CareLink/README.md

 -   Add additional tab with Country Specific Data that might be useful later

 New in 3.5.2.6
--   Improve formating of TryIcon Message
+-   Improve formatting of TryIcon Message

 New in 3.5.2.5
--   Fixed [issue #16](https://github.com/paul1956/CareLink/issues/16) SG Trend not correct in Systray
+-   Fixed [issue #16](https://github.com/paul1956/CareLink/issues/16) SG Trend not correct in SysTray
 -   Add infrastructure to process CountrySettings

 New in 3.5.2.4